 The Password ASO contains four words of OTP memory.
 When the ASO is entered the Password appears starting at address 0 in the device address space.
+See Figure 10.16, ASO Entry Timing on page 84 for ASO Entry timing requirements.
 All locations above the forth word are undefined.